braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/message_step.md

 ![Set up Messages settings for a Canvas Message component that includes the option to select your message channel and customize delivery settings.][2]{: style="max-width:75%;"}

+### Edit delivery settings

 The Message component also includes settings for Intelligent Delivery, Quiet Hours overrides, and delivery validation.

-The Message Step allows you to enable [Intelligent Timing]({{site.baseurl}}/user_guide/intelligence/intelligent_timing/) with a fallback option when a user’s profile does not have enough data to calculate an optimal time.
+You can enable [Intelligent Timing]({{site.baseurl}}/user_guide/intelligence/intelligent_timing/) with a fallback option when a user’s profile does not have enough data to calculate an optimal time.
 We recommend enabling Intelligent Timing and [rate limiting]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting/#rate-limiting-and-frequency-capping/) as an additional check for any delays between users entering the Message Step and the actual message sending.

-Select **Using Intelligent Timing** in **Delivery Settings**.
+Select **Using Intelligent Timing** in the **Delivery Settings** tab.
 Here, you can select either the most popular time or a specific fallback time.
 If Quiet Hours are enabled, the Message Step also allows you to override this setting.

 Delivery validations provide an additional check to confirm your audience meets the delivery criteria at message send.
 This setting is recommended if Quiet Hours, Intelligent Timing, or rate limiting are activated.
 You can add a segment or additional filters to validate at the time of the message being sent.